Cailin Russo

-Cailin Russo is an American model and musician.
-She is best known for her appearances in Justin Bieber music videos.
+Cailin Russo is an American singer-songwriter and recording artist.
+She gained fame through her appearances in the Justin Bieber music videos for “All That Matters” and “Confident”, as well as her featured vocals on the 2019 League of Legends World Championship promotional song "Phoenix".

 Early life

-Russo was born to rock musician Scott Russo, lead vocalist of the band Unwritten Law, and Jodi Russo (née Kirtland), and was raised in Encinitas, CA. She is the subject of Unwritten Law's 1998 song "Cailin".
-She also has two brothers.
+Russo was born to rock musician Scott Russo, lead vocalist of the band Unwritten Law, and Jodi Russo, and was raised in the Rancho Penasquitos neighborhood of San Diego, CA. She is the subject of Unwritten Law's 1998 song "Cailin".

 Career

 Russo began modeling "accidentally".
-She has modeled for brands such as Forever 21, Wildfox Couture, Ocean Pacific, Pacsun, American Apparel, Free People, and Brandy Melville.
+She has modeled for brands such as Forever 21, Wildfox Couture, Ocean Pacific, PacSun, American Apparel, Free People, and Brandy Melville.
 Russo was cast as Justin Bieber's love interest in the music videos "All That Matters" and "Confident" by a family friend.

+Cailin later signed with a label and started her music career.